If your ice maker is not working properly, the temperature could be the cause.

 Many businesses rely heavily on their ice machine.
 As temperatures rise, you don’t want your ice supply to fall.
 Here are the most common ice maker problems you face during the summer and what you can do to solve them.

 Lower Ice Production

 When ice machine manufacturers test the amount of ice their machines can produce, it’s under optimal temperatures.
 These are within rooms that are 70 degrees Fahrenheit with 50-degree water running to the machine.
-For instance, a Hoshizaki KM-260 produces 263lbs of ice in a 24-hour period, provided these temperature conditions are met.

 During the summer when it’s hotter, these temperatures are harder to keep in check.
 The higher the internal temperature of your ice maker, the more your ice production plummets.
 This is simply how ice machines work, which is why it’s important to do all you can to keep your ice machine cool.

 Room Temperature Rising

 If your ice machine is producing enough ice, you may assume it’s keeping a decent temperature.
 What you might not know is that the unit could be running hot, and now that summer is in full swing, the temperatures can be extreme.
 Newer machines may survive a few of these summers, but years of high temperatures will eventually take their toll.

 Most technician calls report the ice maker not working as well as it used to, often because it’s overheated.

 As the summer heat increases the room temperature, even a little, the machine runs the risk of overheating and your ice maker not working properly.